 How to Use Holiday Email Marketing to Engage Customers

-COVID-19’s impact on small businesses hastened the need for companies to re-examine the consumer journey and how they shape the customer experience in local markets.
-For many, this meant adjusting business models to include e-commerce platforms, or diving more deeply into digital marketing to connect with customers at home.
+Small businesses need to re-examine the consumer journey and how they shape the customer experience in local markets.
+For many, this means adjusting business models to include e-commerce platforms, or diving more deeply into digital marketing to connect with customers at home.

 So, what does this mean for your business this holiday season?

 Email marketing remains one of the most popular marketing channels for local businesses to engage current and potential customers.
 Let’s review some key points for planning your next holiday email marketing campaign.

 Before drafting email messages and promotions, you need to understand your audience.
 Who are your customers?
 What are they looking for when doing business with you?
 Are they looking for a business specializing in local service, searching for seasonal products, or do they need information about in-store or curbside pick-up?

 This may involve segmenting your customer list.
 Segmentation allows businesses to target customers and deliver information when and how they want to receive it.
 Building an additional layer of one-on-one connection with customers reassures them that you’re listening and responding to their needs when they shop at your business this holiday season.

 As consumer shopping patterns change, some patterns cement into habits that may dictate how customers shop locally for seasonal and day-to-day items.
 Planning email promotions around shopping experiences is key for customer retention and promoting brand loyalty.

 If you offer online shopping, consider promoting free shipping or free delivery options, as well as in-store pick up.
 For customers working with a smaller budget this year, you may want to consider offering cashback promotions alongside discounted or sale prices on your products.
 Remember: When planning email marketing, it is essential to understand who your customers are and what appeals to them.